jozsefkovacsacc/bevel/docs/source/developer/dev_prereq.md

 1. To install the precompiled binary, [download](https://www.vaultproject.io/downloads/) the appropriate package for your system.
 1. Once the zip is downloaded, unzip it into any directory.
 The `vault` binary inside is all that is necessary to run Vault (or `vault.exe` for Windows).
 Any additional files, if any, aren't required to run Vault.

 1. Create a directory `project/bin` and copy the binary there.
 Add `project/bin` directory to your `PATH`.
-Run following from git bash.
+Run following fron git bash.
    ```
    mkdir ~/project/bin
    mv vault.exe ~/project/bin